Meaning of Shoulder Stand Pose

 - Lie flat on your back with both legs straight and together.

-- Slowly raise your legs at 90 degrees so that the legs, abdomen, and chest form a straight line.
+- Slowly raise your legs at 90 degrees so the legs, abdomen, and chest form a straight line.

 - Put your palms on your back for support.
 In the final position, the chin should touch the chest.